jakubgarfield/Bonobo-Git-Server-Web/content/cookie-authentication.md

 ## How to configure Bonobo Git Server?

-In order to use the Cookie Authentication Provider, change the AuthenticationProvider and authentication mode values  in the **web.config** file located in the root of the application according to the following lines.
+In order to use the Cookie Authentication Provider, change the AuthenticationProvider value in the **web.config** file located in the root of the application according to the following lines.

 ~~~
 <appSettings>